Year of entry 2024

 Access to HE Diploma

-60 credits overall with at least 45 credits at level 3 of which 30 are at distinction level.
-Must contain a significant number of Science modules.
+60 credits overall in an acceptable science related programme with 45 credits at Level 3 of which 30 are graded Distinction.

 DDD in a relevant Science subject.
 We do not accept Health and Social Care or Sports and Exercise Science.

 D3 M2 M2 including two science subjects (including at least one of Chemistry, Physics, Biology or Mathematics).

 16 points at higher level, with 5 each in two science subjects at Higher Level including at least one of Chemistry, Physics, Biology or Mathematics.